Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-02.md

 The key interfaces of the Quartz API are:

 + Scheduler - the main API for interacting with the scheduler.
-+ Job - an interface to be implemented by components that you wish to have executed by the scheduler.
++ Job - an interface to be implemented by components that you want the scheduler to execute.
 + JobDetail - used to define instances of Jobs.
 + Trigger - a component that defines the schedule upon which a given Job will be executed.
 + JobBuilder - used to define/build JobDetail instances, which define instances of Jobs.
 + TriggerBuilder - used to define/build Trigger instances.

-A **Scheduler**'s life-cycle is bounded by it's creation, via a **SchedulerFactory** and a call to its *shutdown()* method.
-Once created the Scheduler interface can be used add, remove, and list Jobs and Triggers, and perform other scheduling-related operations (such as pausing a trigger).
+A **Scheduler**'s life-cycle is bounded by its creation, via a **SchedulerFactory** and a call to its *shutdown()* method.
+Once created the Scheduler interface can be used to add, remove, and list Jobs and Triggers, and perform other scheduling-related operations (such as pausing a trigger).
 However, the Scheduler will not actually act on any triggers (execute jobs) until it has been started with the *start()* method, as shown in <a href="tutorial-lesson-01.html" title="Go to Lesson 1">Lesson 1</a>.